lbarnes-cs/nuxt-rsvp-app/README.md

-# ✨ Event Info & RSVP Web App
+# ✨ Event Info & RSVP Web App (Code Review)

+> ⚠️ This project is intended for **code review purposes only**.
+> It is not configured to run out of the box, as it requires a Supabase backend with specific tables and environment variables.
+> If you’re reviewing the code, feel free to explore the logic, structure, and components without needing to run it locally.

+---

+## ✨ Overview

 A modern, internationalized Nuxt 3 web app designed for sharing event details and collecting user responses.
 Built with Supabase, Vuetify, and Playwright, the project demonstrates a clean architecture, internationalization, and a performant frontend.